Macau: Education

-The main campus of the University of Macau is located in neighbouring Hengqin.
+The main campus of the University of Macau is on land leased from nearby Hengqin, in mainland China.

 Education in Macau does not have a single centralised set of standards or curriculum.
 Individual schools follow different educational models, including Chinese, Portuguese, Hong Kong, and British systems.
-Children are required to attend school from the age of five until completion of lower secondary school, or at age 15.
-Of residents aged 3 and older, 69 per cent completed lower secondary education, 49 per cent graduated from an upper secondary school, 21 per cent earned a bachelor's degree or higher.
-Mandatory education has contributed to an adult literacy rate of 96.5 per cent.
+Children are required to attend school from the age of five until completion of lower secondary school, or at the age of 15.
+Of residents aged 3 and older, 69 percent completed lower secondary education, 49 percent graduated from an upper secondary school, and 21 percent earned a bachelor's degree or higher.
+Mandatory education has contributed to an adult literacy rate of 96.5 percent.
 While lower than that of other developed economies, the rate is due to the influx of refugees from mainland China during the post-war colonial era.
-Much of the elderly population were not formally educated due to war and poverty.
+Much of the elderly population was not formally educated due to war and poverty.

 Most schools in the territory are private institutions.
-Out of the 77 non-tertiary schools, 10 are public and the other 67 are privately run.
+Out of the 77 non-tertiary schools, 10 are public, and the other 67 are privately run.
 The Roman Catholic Diocese of Macau maintains an important position in territorial education, managing 27 primary and secondary schools.
 The government provides 15 years of free education for all residents enrolled in publicly run schools, and subsidises tuition for students in private schools.
 Students at the secondary school level studying in neighbouring areas of Guangdong are also eligible for tuition subsidies.

 The vast majority of schools use Cantonese as the medium of instruction, with written education in Chinese and compulsory classes in Mandarin.
 A minority of private schools use English or Portuguese as the primary teaching language.
 Portuguese-Chinese schools mainly use Chinese, but additionally require mandatory Portuguese-language classes as part of their curriculum.

 Macau has ten universities and tertiary education institutes.
 The University of Macau, founded in 1981, is the territory's only public comprehensive university.
 The Kiang Wu Nursing College of Macau is the oldest higher institute, specialising in educating future nursing staff for the college's parent hospital.
 The University of Saint Joseph, Macau University of Science and Technology, and the City University of Macau were all established in subsequent years.
 Five other institutes specialise in specific vocations or provide continuing education.